Ireland at a Glance

 Ireland’s Social Security System

-Ireland has social security agreements with many expat “sender countries” such as Australia, Canada, Japan, New Zealand, South Korea, and the US.
-(EU citizens have their social insurance contributions and benefits secured by European law.
-They need not worry in any case.)
+Ireland also has social security agreements with many expat “sender countries” such as Australia, Canada, Japan, New Zealand, and the USA.
 The bi-lateral social security agreements with said countries are especially important for securing expats’ access to state pensions, survivors’ pensions, and disability benefits.
-For more information, please talk to your social security office back home and/or the Irish Department of Social Protection.

 Business in Ireland is done in very much the same manner as in other West European and North American societies.
-The degree of globalization in the country is surely at least partly responsible for this.
-Due to the scale of the Irish Diaspora, chances are that many of you have had some contact to Irish people before.
-It is notoriously difficult to break the good spirits of the Irish by mistake: They usually have a great sense of humor, but some general rules should still be adhered to.
+It is also notoriously difficult to break the good spirits of the Irish by mistake; they usually have a great sense of humor, but some general rules should still be adhered to.

 Clichés and Manners